 Gingerbread Pancake Batter Adaptability

-Our recipe combines the heartiness of buckwheat flour with the subtle tang of sourdough starter, intertwined with warm spices like cinnamon, ginger, and cloves, creating a symphony of flavors reminiscent of gingerbread.
-In fact, these pancakes are reminiscent of our buckwheat and sourdough gingerbread cookies.
+My buckwheat and sourdough gingerbread pancakes recipe combines the heartiness of buckwheat flour with the subtle tang of sourdough starter.
+I’ve intertwined the batter with warm spices like cinnamon, ginger, and cloves, creating flavors reminiscent of gingerbread.
+These pancakes have a similar flavor profile to my buckwheat and sourdough gingerbread cookies.

 Gluten-Free Flexibility

-This recipe is flexible and the sourdough starter can be omitted or you can use less.
-What’s more, you can substitute gluten free flour for the soft wheat if you are going for a gluten free version.
+This recipe is flexible.
+The sourdough starter can be omitted or you can use less.
+You can also replace soft wheat flour with gluten-free flour if needed.

-You can also omit whipping the egg whites.
+Omit whipping egg whites if you are short on time.
 But since you want the batter to rest for at least 15 minutes, we think you have plenty of time to whip some egg whites and make coffee.
 Think of it as a quick workout while you wait!

 Seasonal Flexibility